thinkflo/hodl-or-fold/README.md

 # Hodl or Fold

-> Will BTC hold or fold in 60 seconds?
+> Will BTC rise or fall in 60 seconds?

 Real-time Bitcoin price prediction game.
-Players bet HODL (price rises) or FOLD (price falls) over a 60-second window.
-Built on Cloudflare's edge platform.
+Players call HODL (price goes up) or FOLD (price goes down) over a 60-second window.
+Built on Cloudflare's edge platform — Workers, D1, and Pages.

 ---